LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

    Run `cargo test --all-features --all-targets`.
    • All unit, integration, and doc tests must pass.

+4. **Logging**
+   • Avoid writing logs that are only for debugging purposes.
+Logs should be meaningful for production environments.

-Only after steps 1‑3 succeed may you present the final code to the user (patches only; no extraneous commentary).
+Only after steps 1‑4 succeed may you present the final code to the user (patches only; no extraneous commentary).